Bantee-Golf/oxygen-laravel/CONTRIBUTING.md

 composer require emedia/oxygen:"dev-feature/202003-add-settings"
 ```

-OR Alternatively, you can add it to `composer.json` as well.
+OR Alternatively, you can add it to `composer.json`, and run `composer update`.
 ``` json
 	"emedia/oxygen": "dev-feature/202003-add-settings"
 ```